10 Most Common Pet Photography Editing Mistakes (and how to fix them)Apr 09, 2020

 My eye enhancement action is part of my final "Polish Up" action that I run at the end of my Photoshop edit.
 It leaves me with two adjustable layers - one for sharpness, and one for contrast.
 I can then adjust each one independently.
 In some cases, I may even turn these layers off completely.
 Eyes don't always need enhancing!

-If you're interested in learning more about my Polish Up Action, it's actually included as a download in Episode 7 of my RealShoots series, with one of the editing tutorials in that episode including a step-by-step guide on how to use it.
+If you're interested in learning more about my Polish Up Action, it's actually included as a download in my RealShoots course, with one of the editing tutorials in that episode including a step-by-step guide on how to use it.

 You may even perform different adjustments to each eye - especially if the dog has different coloured eyes.
 However you choose to edit, focus on making the eyes look true-to-life.
 Sharp and sparkly for sure, but also believable!